paulxiep/portfolio/catan/README.md

 So all the engine, the app, and basic AI were written in 4 days, albeit as a spaghetti mess.

 With the 2nd major update I've refactored all the code and class structures.
-I broke the interactive app with it, but now I'm focusing on simulation session with AI players so I can generate data to train a basic reinforcement learning AI.
-The interactive app will be fixed in due time after some AI training is done. (but the working version with old code is still kept in old_app.py)
+It's still not as modular as I'd like so I'll reviewing intertwining methods between CatanApp and Catan Session again.

+A basic log data extractor and CatBoost training code has also been written.
+For the coming days I'll be experimenting with AI training.

 So now I have this kind of structure.